Tarlach Ó hUid: Membership of the IRA

 Following his time in Ireland, he joined the IRA in London and moved to the Donegal Gaeltacht and Strabane before being ordered by his superiors in the IRA to change location to Belfast, where he first met his future wife Eilís Ní Earáin, the daughter of another IRA member.
 Tarlach Ó hUid became editor of the IRA's newspaper War News under the alias Terry Wilson.
 Under Ó hUid's editorship the publication took a staunchly pro-German, racist and anti-semitic line, claiming IRA involvement in German bombings of British cities, accusing the arrival of war refugees of putting Irish people out of work, praising German ethnic cleansing of Jews and alleging that Éamon de Valera's government was dominated by Jews and Freemasons. Ó hUid also co-founded and broadcast talks on the IRA's illegal radio station, Irish Republican Radio.

 Ó hUid was arrested in 1940 and interned in Crumlin Road Jail, he would later be transferred to Derry Prison two years later before being sent back to Crumlin Road following another two years. Ó hUid was released on 8 December 1945, one of the last internees to be freed.
 In prison he acted as head of the internees and organised classes, performed plays and produced the magazine Faoi Ghlas for inmates, striving to teach the Irish language to the prisoners.
 By 1943, Ó hUid had grown disillusioned with the IRA following the Stephen Hayes fiasco and intended to resign, but refused to declare to the authorities that he would no longer be associated with Irish republicans.
 In December 1944, Ó hUid joined Glún na Buaidhe in prison.
 He wrote the novel An Bealach chun an Bhearnais, which would be published in 1949.

 Release from prison and later life

-Upon Ó hUid's release, he worked as part-time secretary for the Belfast branch of Conradh na Gaelige and became an active member of the fascist party Ailtirí na hAiséirghe.
+Upon Ó hUid's release, he worked as part-time secretary for the Belfast branch of Conradh na Gaeilge and became an active member of the fascist party Ailtirí na hAiséirghe.
 Between November 1945 and January 1946, Ó hUid published a number of short stories and an article in An Iris.
 In 1946 he married Eílís Ní Earáin in Belfast, with whom he would have two children, a son named Tarlach and a daughter named Gráinne, and in 1948 moved to Dublin, where he wrote the radio comedy Ruaig ar roicne. Ó hUid subsequently acquired a job as assistant-editor for the newspaper Inniu, of which he would become editor in 1972 until the paper disbanded in 1984.